pixray/pixray/README.md

  * Useful ways of navigating latent space from [Sampling Generative Networks](https://github.com/dribnet/plat)
  * (more to come)

-pixray it itself a python library and command line utility, but is also friendly to running on line in Google Colab notebooks.
+pixray is itself a python library and command line utility, but is also friendly to running online in Google Colab notebooks.

 There is currently [some documentation on options](https://dazhizhong.gitbook.io/pixray-docs/docs).
 Also checkout [THE DEMO NOTEBOOKS](https://github.com/pixray/pixray_notebooks) or join in the [discussion on discord](https://discord.gg/x2g9TWrNKe).